Bankstown-Auburn Community Radio: As a TCBL

 Three operators shared the 100.9FM frequency between January 2008 and November 2011.
 They were BACR, a sub-group of the incumbent; CAMS RADIO FLAME FM and BSACR.
-FLAME FM was by far superior, and was expected to be granted the licence, but due to incorrect information being passed onto ACMA by the other licence holders (thus giving the other TCBL an advantage) CAMS FLAME FM was not granted the licence to the great disappointment of a large portion of the community.

-On 15 November 2011, 2BACR was awarded the licence to broadcast a community radio service to Bankstown.

-In October 2021 the licence was successfully renewed by Bankstown-Auburn Community Radio Incorporated, then in May 2022, the on-air identifier (call sign) was changed from 2BACR 100.9 FM to Connect FM 100.9 FM, with ACMA.
+On 15 November 2011, 2BACR - Bankstown Auburn Community Radio Incorporated (Connect FM 100.9) was awarded the licence to broadcast a community radio service to Bankstown.
+The licence was successfully renewed by the current group in October 2021 and again in 2026 meeting the stringent ACMA criteria of providing quality broadcasting of programs to the RA1 licenced area.
+In May 2022, the on-air identifier (call sign) was changed from 2BACR 100.9 FM to Connect FM 100.9 FM, with ACMA.
+Visit connectfm.au for more information on the station including the latest programs and listening on demand.
+Connect FM 100.9 - Bankstown Auburn Community Radio can be followed on social media platforms such as Facebook and Instagram.